nrasch/nrasch.github.io/_posts/2020-07-04-beginning-of-sprint-analysis.md

 In this article we’ll be focusing on Agile Scrum project management analysis.
 We’ll specifically look at anonymized beginning-of-sprint data from a department that was struggling to improve it’s Agile process while dealing with the burden of technical debt and support issues.
 We will analyze and attempt to gain insights into what the data is telling us, and then make a series of recommendations as we go along for improvements and remediation.

-The technical tools we’ll use to do this will be [Python](https://www.python.org/), [Pandas](https://pandas.pydata.org/), and the data will be pulled from [JIRA](https://www.atlassian.com/software/jira).
+The technical tools we’ll use to do this will be [Python](https://www.python.org/), [Pandas](https://pandas.pydata.org/), [Matplotlib](https://matplotlib.org/), with source data being extracted from [JIRA](https://www.atlassian.com/software/jira).

 You can view the [second part](#) of this write up for a full breakdown of the technical steps we took to extract, clean, and present the data if you’d like to try this yourself for your organization and/or project.

-You can also find the complete report discussed in this article [here](assets/html/2000-01-01-Sprint-Starting-Analysis.html).
+The the complete report discussed in this article can be found [here](assets/html/2000-01-01-Sprint-Starting-Analysis.html).

 <!--more-->

 ## Introduction

-Many of my jobs have been in leadership positions for small and medium size companies.
+Much of my work has been in technical leadership for small and medium size companies.
 These are always interesting places to work, because there are many opportunities to roll your sleeves up, jump in, and make a difference.

 One area I find a common need for in these settings is to help the organization create effective processes, procedures, and systems.
 Three areas in particular are usually the focus on my efforts: